· By Clive Wright

 Even low doses of endocrine-disrupting chemicals may be unsafe for human health.
 The body's normal endocrine functioning involves very small changes in hormone levels, yet we know even these small changes can have a significant developmental and biological impact.

-This observation leads many scientists to believe that endocrine-disrupting chemical exposures, even at low amounts, can alter the body’s sensitive systems and contribute to health problems.
+This observation leads many scientists to believe that endocrine-disrupting chemical exposures, even at low amounts, can alter the body's sensitive systems and contribute to health problems.
+There is ample and evolving scientific evidence to support this.

 In one example, a study of 1070 pregnant women aged 18 to 40 undertaken by the National Institute of Environmental Health Studies and National Institute of Health examined the link between personal care products and the levels of sex hormones.